 - Go to your research item's page

 - Click the blue Add full-text button in the top right-hand corner

 - Choose from either Add full-text publicly or Store full-text privately

 - Select and upload your file

 - Review and agree to the upload conditions

 - If you’re sharing publicly, decide whether you also wish to store a private copy

 - Click Upload.

 Note: You must always ensure that you have the right to upload any content to ResearchGate before doing so.
-For more information see our Copyright section.
+For more information see the Copyright section in the Help Center.